Antonnet Botha is a Senior Training & Events Development Coordinator at WES. Part of her immigration journey involved coping with depression.

 For me, finding a community was the hardest part of adjusting to life in the U.S.

 At first, I struggled to make connections with my peers.
 But once I found one or two people who I was able to confide in, they became my new mini family.

-When working on this blog post, I reached out to other international students who experienced loneliness or feelings of isolation when they arrived in the U.S. I asked them what helped them the most—and forming a new community was one of the top responses.
+When working on this blog post, I reached out to other international students who experienced feelings of isolation or depression when they arrived in the U.S. I asked them what helped them the most—and forming a new community was one of the top responses.

 There are several ways to form your own social network.
 One of the students I spoke to said that even though she is an introvert, she knew she had to make an effort to connect to her local community.
 She joined several Meetup groups that fit her interests, and joined InterNations.
 Both these platforms gave her the opportunity to meet with likeminded people.
 Common interests helped her to form closer connections with the people she met at these events.